 As another year draws to a close, we approach the festive season and it’s a very busy time for everyone.
 It’s a time for celebration with colleagues, family and friends with spirits high and frivolity in the air.
 Sadly, it is also a time when the emergency services see an increase in call-outs.
 Our team of doctors will be busy as they are on-call 24/7 no matter what day of the week or year it is.
 Good advice in order to keep safe is to plan ahead, don’t take risks and look out for each other.
+Stay Safe This Christmas.

 People’s judgements can be impaired with seasonal over-excitement and excesses of alcohol and drugs.
 Please don’t drink and drive, as even one glass can impair your judgement.
 If you are thinking about possibly having a mulled wine, a beer or glass of bubbles, pre-book a taxi or arrange to be picked up by a friend or family member so you won’t be tempted to drive home.
 This also saves having to return to collect your car the next day too.

-When out and about over the Christmas period, be sure to look after your drinks.
+In order to stay safe when out and about over the Christmas period, be sure to look after your drinks.
 Don’t leave them unattended and if you’re unsure if it’s safe to drink, simply don’t.
 Get yourself a fresh drink.

 Whether you’re out with friends, family or colleagues do look after each other and ensure everyone gets home safely.
 Ask everyone to message to say they’ve got home safely.